microsoft/CCF/doc/overview/glossary.rst

   Constitution
     JavaScript module that defines possible governance actions, and how members' proposals are validated, resolved and applied to the service.

+  Commit Evidence
+    A :ref:`unique string <use_apps/verify_tx:Commit Evidence>` produced per transaction, and included in the Merkle Tree along with the :term:`Write Set` digest and the `claims_digest`.
+The reveal of that string guarantees the transaction is committed.

   CFT
     Crash Fault Tolerance is a type of fault tolerance that allows the system to tolerate network and node failures up to a given limit.
 CFT however does not account for any nodes behaving maliciously (in contrast to :term:`BFT`).
 Read more on CFT :ref:`here <architecture/consensus/index:CFT Consensus Protocol>`.